 Lecturer on Law

-Since 2010, Jordi Weinstock has offered guidance and advice to a wide array of projects at the Berkman Klein Center for Internet & Society, the Harvard Library Innovation Lab, and the Law School at large.
-Representative projects include the Assembly at the Berkman Klein Center and the MIT Media Lab, the H2O digital casebook platform, and the Webby award-winning Perma.cc citation archiving project.
+Outside the classroom, Jordi has offered guidance and advice to a wide array of projects at the Berkman Klein Center for Internet & Society, the Harvard Library Innovation Lab, and the Law School at large.
+Representative projects include the Assembly at the Berkman Klein Center, the H2O digital casebook platform, and the Webby award-winning Perma.cc citation archiving project.

 He has also appeared as a guest lecturer at the Harvard Medical School on patient perspectives on neurological illness and is an advocate for the Multiple Sclerosis community.